Lemery, Batangas

-Lemery is a growing urban center in western Batangas.
+Etymology

 The municipality was named after Captain Roberto Lemery, a commanding officer of the local garrison.
 He took command of the local military outpost until his death in 1856.

 History

-During the early part of the 18th century, adventurous settlers from Taal, northern Mindoro and southern Cavite were attracted to the vast plain near the shores of Balayan Bay because of its abundance in fish and other marine life.
+During the early part of the 18th century, settlers from Taal, northern Mindoro and southern Cavite were attracted to the vast plain near the shores of Balayan Bay because of its abundance in fish and other marine life.
 Salting and drying fish became their major occupation due to the great demand of salted and dried fish by the people of Cavite, Mindoro, Laguna and Batangas.
 People came in great numbers to join the settlers, and the village became populous.
 The place was first called Punta, meaning "point".
 In 1818, the village of Punta was converted into one of the barrios of the Municipality of Taal.
 It was later renamed San Geronimo.

 In 1858, the barrio of San Geronimo became officially known as Lemery, after Captain Roberto Lemery, a commanding officer of the local military garrison.
 Captain Lemery was known for his deep ties with the community.
 Although he was tasked with instructing the military personnel assigned to the garrison, he went out of his way to immerse himself with the locals.
 He formed relationships with heads of the local church to learn the local language and cultivate harmony among the populace.
 When he died in 1856, the locals wished for the town to be renamed in honor of Captain Lemery.

 In 1862, Lemery and its surrounding barrios were separated from the Municipality of Taal.
 It became a district municipality through the efforts of Candida Cesario Valenzuela, Manuel Cabrera, Policarpio Mariño and Domingo Agoncillo.
 Jose Cabrera became the First Gobernadorcillo of the newly created town.

 The local military garrison was officially incorporated into the Guardia Civil upon the latter's creation in 1868.
 This newly formed organization was a gendarmerie tasked with law enforcement in the Philippines.
 It operated under the Spanish Army and Spanish colonial government and remained the de facto police force in the entire Philippines until its independence from Spain in 1898.

-For economic considerations, Lemery was again annexed to Taal in 1904.
-Finally by virtue of Executive Order 1549 of the Philippine Civil Commission, it became an independent municipality in 1907.
+For economic considerations, Lemery was again annexed to Taal in 1903, alongside San Luis.
+Finally, by virtue of Act No. 1549 of the Philippine Commission, it became an independent municipality once again in October 25, 1906.

+Through Presidential Proclamation 685, October 25, 2024 was declared a special non-working day to commemorate its founding anniversary as an independent municipality.